yorunohikari/Kotoba-Wallpaper-App/README.md

 ## Overview

-The Kotoba Wallpaper App is a desktop application designed to help users study Japanese vocabulary.
+The Kotoba Wallpaper App is a desktop program designed to help users study Japanese vocabulary.
 It periodically updates the desktop background with new vocabulary items, including kanji, readings, and meanings.
-Users can customize the update interval, text color, and background color.
+Users can customize the text color, and background color.

 ## Features

 - Periodic wallpaper updates with Japanese vocabulary.
-- Customizable update interval.
 - Customizable text and background colors.
 - Countdown timer for the next update.
 - Minimize to taskbar functionality with a tray icon.